elmar-hinz/Cool/README.md

 Autowiring is triggert by a call to `getInstance($classname)` of the container.
 It is based on the signature of the constructor.

-For each parameter a classname has to be declared.
-Else it fails.
+For each parameter in the construtor definition a classname has to be specified.
+Else it doesn't works and an error is thrown.
 It tries to to create an instance for each parameter by a recursive call to `getInstance`.

 If `getInstance()` doesn't do what you want, you can still fall back to the static call to `new` or implement your own factory.

-For sure ´getInstance´ supports the singleton management of the container.
+`getInstance` supports the singleton management of the container.

-A later version of Cool will give the option to select the actual class to use for a paramter interface by configuration.
-That will be the moment it becomes real dependency injection, which real strength is flexibility, not lazyness.
+**Out-look**

+> The recursive auto-instantiation of objects is a nice feature,
+> but not the definition and strength of dependency injection.
+> The strenght is flexibility.
+Future versions will provide mechanism,
+> to replace classes (or interfaces in general) by subclasses
+> through configuration.

 Singletons
 ==========